vfeofanov/mantis/README.md

 ## Overview

 **Mantis** is an open-source time series classification foundation model implemented by [Huawei Noah's Ark Lab](https://huggingface.co/paris-noah).\
+The paper can be found on [arXiv](https://arxiv.org/abs/2502.15637) while pre-trained weights are stored on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).
 The key features are:

  - *Zero-shot feature extraction:* The model can be used in a frozen state to extract deep features and train a classifier on them.